New Healthy Places Toolkit gives practical ideas for clinics to address health through the built environment

 EHF has developed updated Texas COVID-19 maps that show the number of cases, social vulnerability, unemployment rate, and information about government and philanthropic funding.

 New report examines how Houston is supporting immigrant families experiencing chilling effects during COVID-19

 A new report from researchers at the Urban Institute and sponsored by EHF assesses Houston’s efforts to support immigrant families in the face of chilling effects around the public charge rule and the COVID-19 pandemic

 Statewide Poll: Majority of Texans say state leaders can improve health by addressing non-medical factors like unemployment, neighborhood safety and pollution

 Majorities of Texans say improving the economy, reducing pollution, and improving neighborhood safety should be top priorities for state lawmakers to improve health across the state.
 Plus, COVID-19 highlights why Texans say underlying social and economic conditions dramatically affect their health.

 EHF announces $6.5 million in grants to strengthen community-based clinics, expand health benefits enrollment across Texas

 New investment includes grants to help clinics address non-medical factors that are often underlying causes of poor health.

-Grants will help 23 clinics and organizations working on the front lines serving at-risk communities through medical care, benefit assistance, and other health services.
+$1.3 million in new grants will help more than 30 clinics and organizations working on the front lines serving at-risk communities.